OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/interacting.md

 71
 ```

-You can also try interacting with the contract using `npx zos send-tx` and `npx zos call` as we did on the previous tutorial, and verify that it is the same instance we are working with from two different interfaces.
+You can also try interacting with the contract using `zos send-tx` and `zos call` as we did on the previous tutorial, and verify that it is the same instance we are working with from two different interfaces.

 The snippet from this tutorial, while simple, is the basis for interacting with your smart contracts from your javascript applications.
 Remember you can use other libraries other than `web3.js` - or even other languages other than javascript!
 ZeppelinOS will take care of managing your contracts on the blockchain.